thunknyc/emacs-treadmill/README.md

 they need to function without requiring users to painstakingly configure each side of the connection separately.

-It is my goal that Treadmill allows members of the community the Gerbil community innovate without incurring the friction of coordinating.
+Currently the history facility is implemented as a plugin, and whenever suitable, bundled features will be implemented as plugins.
+It is my goal that Treadmill allows members of the community the Gerbil community innovate without incurring the friction of coordinating, and the discipline of implementing bundled features as plugins ensures that I attend to the needs of plugin writers.

 ## Installation